arthurkushman/buildsqlx/README.md

 ```

 ## Updates
+In addition to inserting records into the database,
+the query builder can also update existing records using the update method.
+The update method, like the insert method, accepts a slice of column and value pairs containing the columns to be updated.
+You may constrain the update query using where clauses:
 ```go
 rows, err := db.Table(TestTable).Where("foo", "=", "foo foo foo").Update(map[string]interface{}{"foo": "foo changed"})
 ```

 ## Delete
+The query builder may also be used to delete records from the table via the delete method.
+You may constrain delete statements by adding where clauses before calling the delete method:
 ```go
 rows, err := db.Table(TestTable).Where("baz", "=", 123).Delete()
 ```